-The project results in reductions of CO_2 emissions that are real, measurable and give long-term benefits to the mitigation of climate change.
+The project activity results in reductions of CO2 emissions that are real, measurable and give long-term benefits to the mitigation of climate change.
 Emission reductions attributable to the project are included in the UCR Positive List of Project Types deemed to be environmentally additional and also meet the "Do No Net Harm to Society and Environment" criteria under the UCR CoU Standard.
+The project activity also contributes to 7 (seven) major UN sustainable development goals (SDGs).